svn2233/hotel_project/project.md

 3. During the visualizing stage I will be able to answer the given questions presented
 4. I will visualize the data in both PowerBI and Tableau to showcase my skill in both BI tool

 #### 1a.
-Using UNION to see union hotel years 2018-2020 for easier analysis and queries.
+Using UNION ALL to see combine hotel years 2018-2020 for easier analysis and queries.
 ```
 SELECT * FROM hotel_project.`2018`
-UNION
+UNION ALL
 SELECT * FROM hotel_project.`2019`
-UNION
+UNION ALL
 SELECT * FROM hotel_project.`2020`;
 ```
 ![](/1a.png)<!-- -->